Yahyaabbakar92/sun-n-sand/src/content/about/_index.md

     alt: "a resort room with a palm tree"
     content: "Step into a world of comfort and style with our meticulously designed rooms at Sun 'n' Sand.
 Each space is a testament to our dedication to providing an exceptional stay."
     bulletpoints:
-      - "Immerse yourself in traditional comfort with 282 spacious rooms."
+      - "Immerse yourself in traditional comfort with 250+ spacious rooms."
-      - "Choose from 34 VIP rooms, 14 Self Catering Chalets, and 194 Deluxe rooms."
       - "Dive into luxury with our Olympic-sized swimming pool."
       - "Whether it's a getaway or an event, our beachfront property creates the perfect setting."
     button: